How can I keep my interior paint looking great?

 When washing your walls, you should use a soft sponge or cloth and a gentle detergent.
 Using harsh or alkaline cleaners can result in a loss of sheen.
 After washing, the area should be thoroughly rinsed to ensure that no cleaner residue is left behind as this may cause problems should you wish to re-paint in the future.

 Mildew can grow on painted surfaces and should be treated immediately when you find it.
 Common areas for mildew are places that can be moist.
 This includes kitchens, bathrooms and laundry rooms.
 You should always remove mildew and never simply paint over it.

 To remove mold and mildew, make a mixture containing three parts water and one part bleach.
-Before applying make sure to protect yourself and wear appropriate eyewear, respirator and protective clothing.
+Before applying to make sure to protect yourself and wear appropriate eyewear, respirator, and protective clothing.
 Test an area to make sure that the mixture will not cause fading.
 Then apply the mixture using a brush or garden sprayer.
 Leave it on for 20 minutes, adding more as it dries.
 Finally, rinse thoroughly.

 Issues with Sticking

 If you’re just a little too eager for your home to be fully functional after a fresh paint job, you may encounter problems with painted surfaces sticking together.
 A common example of this would be a door and a door jam.
-This tends to occur when things get put back together before paint is fully dried.
+This tends to occur when things get put back together before the paint is fully dried.

 The good news about sticking is that it can be avoided completely with a little bit of patience and simply not reassembling anything until the paint is absolutely dry.

 If you do encounter sticking, it can be resolved by rubbing a little talcum powder onto both surfaces.